openfab-lab/gamification-fablab/Level-UP/create-md.md

 <img width="975" alt="markdown" src="https://user-images.githubusercontent.com/7775797/28671661-d651cbc8-72dd-11e7-9c61-30ef8f651d9d.png">

 As you can see, Markdown documents got specific syntax rules.
-Here's a [tutorial](https://guides.github.com/features/mastering-markdown/) to master them, but no need to go that far for your first one.
+Here's a [tutorial](http://www.markdowntutorial.com/), with small exercices, to master them, but no need to go that far for your first one.
 One tip for you, if you want to have a line break without a paragraph, you will need to use two trailing spaces.
+Otherwise, you'll have everything on one single straight line.

 4. When it's done, you can click on the "Commit new file" green button, at the bottom of what you wrote.